Coding-Cuddles/change-refactoring-python-kata/README.md

 # Change refactoring kata in Python
 ## Overview

-This is a "change" refactoring kata Python 3.
+This is a "change" refactoring kata in Python 3.

 ## Usage